jchatel/quickmail-next-docs/email-accounts/adding-email-accounts-for-sending.md

 An email address can only be added to one account at a time.
 If you are seeing this error, the email address may already be associated with an expired account.

-To resolve this, on the chatbot, click 'escalate to human' and provide the email address so it can be removed from the other account.

-**It keeps adding the wrong Outlook email account**
+To resolve this, click on the AI chatbot located in the lower-right corner of your QuickMail account, then click 'Escalate to a Human', **It keeps adding the wrong Outlook email account**

 When adding a Microsoft account, QuickMail automatically loads whichever email account is currently logged in to your browser.
 To fix this, try one of the following: